 The fourth cookbook was a fun one called The Banh Mi Handbook, released in July 2014.
 It’s my way of drawing people into Vietnamese cooking through the ease and simplicity of making a darn good sandwich.
 Three weeks after the book release, Ten Speed Press ordered a reprint.
 Many people are interested in bold flavors and banh mi sandwiches are fabulous way to enjoy and explore them.

 In late August, 2016, we sent my fifth cookbook to press.
-The Pho Cookbook will be out on February 7, 2017.
-Hope you'll slurp it up.
+The Pho Cookbook released on February 7, 2017.
+Hope you slurp it up.

 PROFESSIONAL AFFILIATIONS AND EDUCATION